ToniChaz/moviemania/README.md

 # Moviemania

 Moviemania is a web application built using Angular for the frontend, PHP for the backend, and MySQL as the database.
 It provides users with a platform to discover, rate, and review movies.
 This README.md file serves as a guide to set up and use the Moviemania application.

 ## Installation

 ### Prerequisites
-- Node.js and npm installed on your machine.
+- NodeJS and npm installed on your machine.
 - PHP installed on your server.
 - MySQL database server.

 ### Dependencies
 - angular-cli
+- php8.1-cli
-- php8
+- php8.1-mysql
 - composer
-- php-mysql

 ### Steps